Albert Plummer in India

 •

-Sam Hardwick guides a small group through the Plummer’s Relish factory where he worked until his retirement – past the desks and assembly lines where the work is done.
-He tells us that Albert Plummer was a young man in the Punjab when he discovered and fell in love with a relish.
-When he returned in 1851, he had the recipe for the relish with him and made it.
-It became a big hit.
+Sam Hardwick leads a small group through the Plummer’s Relish factory where he worked until he retired – past the desks and conveyor belts where the work is done.
+He tells us that Albert Plummer was a young man in the Punjab when he discovered an excellent relish.
+When he returned to England in 1851, he brought the recipe for the relish with him and produced it.
+It was a great success.

 It is not known how Albert Plummer came up with the recipe for this delicious relish, which Tom Barnaby also enjoyed.
 The only clues we have are the year 1851 and the region of Punjab.